google/zetasql/docs/user-defined-functions.md

 +-----+-----+--------------+--------+--------+
 ```

-You can pass the result of a UDF as input to another UDF.
+You can pass the result of a JavaScript UDF as input to another UDF.
 For example:

 ```sql
 CREATE TEMP FUNCTION MultiplyInputs(x DOUBLE, y DOUBLE)